salbajnr-iv/bitpandapro.nextjs/README.md

-# NewBit - Crypto Dashboard (Scaffold)
+# Bitpanda Pro - Crypto Investment Platform

-Minimal Next.js 14 App Router scaffold with TypeScript, TailwindCSS, ESLint, and Prettier.
+A complete redesign of the Bitpanda investment platform with a modern, responsive interface that matches the official Bitpanda website.

-## Requirements Implemented
+## Features Implemented
+- Responsive Bitpanda Pro homepage with all sections from the official site
+- Custom navigation bar with dropdown menus
+- Hero section with call-to-action buttons
-- Next.js App Router with `src/app`
+- Investment options grid with images
-- Strict TypeScript
-- TailwindCSS + PostCSS + Autoprefixer
-- ESLint + Prettier defaults
+- Step-by-step guide for new users
+- Cryptocurrency price tracker
+- Authentication pages (login/register)
+- Fully responsive design for all device sizes
-- Global layout with Navbar and Sidebar placeholders
+- SEO optimized with proper meta tags and OpenGraph data

+## Key Components
+- BitpandaNavbar - Custom navigation bar with dropdown menus
-- ThemeProvider scaffold for light/dark class toggling
+- ThemeProvider - Simplified theme provider for consistent styling
-- Placeholder routes:
-  - `/` Home
-  - `/auth` Login/Register
-  - `/dashboard` Main dashboard
-  - `/markets` Markets list
-  - `/portfolio` Portfolio overview
-  - `/trade` Trading interface
-  - `/api/market-data` static JSON
+- Responsive grid layouts for all screen sizes
+- Interactive elements with hover effects
+- Properly structured semantic HTML

 ## Getting Started